ethosofscience/philosophy-stuttgart/README.md

 # Contribution
 We want you to *be part of this project*.
-If you want to contribute, then please let us know (see [Contact](#contact)).
+If you want to contribute to this project, then we encourage you to start with the following three steps:

-If you do contribute, then please stick to the following three simple rules:
+1. Fork it.

-1. Fork it!
+2. Keep it super simple [(KISS)](https://en.wikipedia.org/wiki/KISS_principle).
-2. Keep it super simple [(KISS)](https://en.wikipedia.org/wiki/KISS_principle)!
+3. Connect, tell everyone, including your future self, *why* you are doing what you are doing.

-3. Connect, tell everyone including your future self *why* you are doing what you are doing!
+You will need some tools (see next section).

 # Requirements – What you will need
 ## Standards, formats and norms
 This project uses the following standards, formats and norms:

-1. Character Encoding: 8-Bit Universal Character Set Transformation Format (UTF-8);
+1. Character encoding: 8-Bit Universal Character Set Transformation Format (UTF-8);
-2. Line Ending: Unix/Linux.
+2. Line ending: Unix/Linux;
-3. Times are coded in ISO format: Coordinated Universal Time (UTC) (former Greenwich Mean Time (GMT))
+3. Indention: 2 soft tabs;
-4. Indention: 2 Soft tabs
+4. Soft line wrap at 80 characters;
-5. Soft line wrap at 80 Characters.
+5. Times are encoded in ISO format: Coordinated Universal Time (UTC) (former Greenwich Mean Time (GMT));

 ## Tools
 This project is designed to be handled with the following tools: